gabotronix/underpass/README.md

 # Web Panels:
 Pritunl = 4433
 Portainer = 9000
+Netdata = 19999
 ```

 ***

 ### Installing Optional Services

 There are additional apps that come with Underpass.
 Please note that installing these apps will increase RAM and disk usage.
 A server with 3-4GB RAM is recommended.
-A VPS with 2GB RAM already consumes around 70% of the total capacity.
+A VPS with 2GB RAM already consumes around 70% of the total capacity when all the apps are installed.

-_List of Additional Services_
+#### Container Names List for Additional Services
   - droppy
   - heimdall
   - mongo-express